aaroneaton/better-yourls/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.1 =
+* Version 2.1.0 contains new features to improve plugin use for everyone.

 = 2.0.1 =
 2.0.1 is a bugfix update that is recommended for all users.